microsoft/ML-For-Beginners/1-Introduction/2-history-of-ML/README.md

 ## 1956: Dartmouth Summer Research Project

 "The Dartmouth Summer Research Project on Artificial Intelligence was a seminal event for artificial intelligence as a field," and it was here that the term 'Artificial Intelligence' was coined ([source](https://250.dartmouth.edu/highlights/artificial-intelligence-ai-coined-dartmouth)).

+> every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it

 The lead researcher, mathematics professor John McCarthy, hoped "to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
 The participants included another luminary in the field, Marvin Minsky.